hirak99/steam_deck_encryption/README.md

 Add these scripts to your current (non-encrypted) home -

-### Create ~/unlocker/runasroot.sh
+### Create ~/unlocker/part1.sh & part2.sh

-The idea is to run `sudo ~/unlocker/runasroot.sh` on every boot to unlock the container and replace your `home/deck` with an the encrypted filesystem.
+The idea is to run `sudo ~/unlocker/part1.sh` on every boot to unlock the container and replace your `home/deck` with an the encrypted filesystem.

+`~/unlocker/part1.sh` - Interactive part.
+Ask for password and open the decrypted container.
 ```sh
 #!/bin/bash
 set -uexo pipefail